11D428

 The 11D428A-16 (manufacturer's name RDMT-135M) is a liquid pressure-fed rocket engine burning N2O4/UDMH with an O/F of 1.85.
 It is used for crew-rated spacecraft propulsion applications.
 It is currently used in the KTDU-80 spacecraft propulsion module.
 The previous version, the 11D428A (manufacturer's name RDMT-135) is still used as the reaction control system thrusters of the Zvezda ISS module.

 The 11D428A-16 generates 129.16 N of thrust with a chamber pressure of 0.88 MPa and achieves a specific impulse of 291 isp.
 It is rated for 500,000 starts with a certified ignition time of 0.03 seconds to 2000 seconds.
 Each unit weights 1.5 kg.

 Versions

-This engine has been used with certain variations in manned Russian space program since the Salyut 6 in Soviet times.
+This engine has been used with certain variations in the crewed Russian space program since the Salyut 6 in Soviet times.
 The three main versions are: